awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-setup-api-key-with-console.md

 1. From the **Actions** drop\-down menu, choose **Import API keys**\.

 1. To load a comma\-separated key file, choose **Select CSV File**\.
-You can also type the keys manually\.
+You can also enter the keys manually\.
 For information about the file format, see [API Gateway API Key File Format](api-key-file-format.md)\.
 ![\[API usage plan entities\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-usage-plan-keys-import-setup.png)

 1. Choose **Fail on warnings** to stop the import when there's an error, or choose **Ignore warnings** to continue to import valid key entries when there's an error\.